A Last Will and Testament must meet certain requirements in the State of Texas in order for it to be valid.

 Below are requirements that must be met when creating a Will in our state:

-- Witnesses: A Will also has to be witnessed by two people, over the age of 14, in front of a notary.
+A Will also has to be witnessed by two people, at least 14 years of age, in front of a notary.
 These witnesses must sign the Will and they must watch the creator of the Will sign it.

 Keep these requirements in mind when signing your Last Will and Testament in order to protect your loved ones from the stress and cost of a possible Will Contest.